 When employers and health plan stakeholders treat at-home movement like a real preventive workflow (instead of a wellness side project), it becomes a lever that can change medical utilization, pharmacy outcomes, and even workforce economics.
 The difference isn’t flashier workouts.
-It’s better design: verification, routing, incentives, and governance that stand up in the real world.
+It’s better design: verification, routing, incentives, and governance that hold up in the real world.

 Why this is bigger than fitness content